CALCULATE YOUR SIP RETURNS

 Failure to comply with Section 194IB results in various penalties, designed to ensure prompt and accurate TDS deductions.
 Key penalties include:

-1. Interest on late deduction: For late deduction, a 1% interest per month is levied from the due date until the TDS is deducted.
+1. Interest on late deduction: For late deduction, a 1% interest per month is levied from the date on which such tax was deductible until the deposit is completed.

-2. Interest on late deposit: If TDS is deducted but not deposited, a 1.5% interest per month applies from the due date until the deposit is completed.
+1. Interest on late deposit: If TDS is deducted but not deposited, a 1.5% interest per month applies from the date of deduction until the deposit is completed.

 Comparison Between Section 194I and Section 194IB